Sawney Bean, famous Scottish cannibal

 [W. mentioned Sawney Bean at the Jul 2000 ADG get-together, and I looked him up on the Internet.]

 Sawney Bean dates from the time of Scotland's King James VI (later King James I of England).
-He led his incestuous descendants in a secretive robbers' band.
+Supposedly, he led his incestuous descendants in a secretive robbers' band.
 Over the years, they are estimated to have killed and eaten about 1000 people.

 "Sawney" is a common Scots nickname, the diminutive of "Alexander."